 SafePulse does not provide legal advice, however we can review your site details and give guidance based on the public criteria shared by SA Health.
 If you need legal confirmation for your business, it is best to speak with a property or legal professional.

-For formal legal confirmation of compliance, we recommend seeking independent legal advice.
+For formal legal confirmation of AED compliance, we recommend seeking independent legal advice.

-Our installation service covers everything needed to get your AED set up and ready for use.
+Our AED installation service covers everything needed to get your defibrillator set up and ready for use.
 This includes cabinet mounting, green AED signage, placement guidance based on industry best practice, and registration of your unit with the SA Ambulance Service AED Registry.

-You also receive a maintenance plan to keep the unit operational and monitored.
+You also receive an AED maintenance plan to keep the unit operational and monitored.

-AEDs need periodic checks and replacement of pads and batteries to stay in working condition.
-Manufacturer instructions and general industry practice recommend routine servicing and awareness of expiry dates.
+Yes.
+AEDs need regular checks and replacement of pads and batteries to stay operational.
+Industry practice and manufacturer guidelines recommend routine servicing.

-Call-out fees may apply for the visit, and all consumables are covered if you are on an active maintenance plan.
+A small call-out fee may apply for the visit.
+Consumables are covered if you’re on an active maintenance plan.

 Yes.
 We work with landlords, property managers, corporates, and organisations that oversee many buildings.